jogi47/pdf-talker/README.md

 - PDF Upload: Upload PDF files of any size
 - PDF Processing: Automatic chunking and embedding of PDF content
-- Vector Storage: In-memory ChromaDB for semantic search and retrieval
+- Vector Storage: ChromaDB for semantic search and retrieval
 - Knowledge Graph: Neo4j for storing relationships between chunks
 - Chat Interface: Ask questions about your PDF content in natural language
 - Voice Input: Record and send voice messages to chat with PDFs using speech